 All of our K4C projects are negotiated with local stakeholders and are designed to take into account the needs of the local health system and communities, focusing on quality improvement and long term sustainability.
 Of course funding is critical; we rely heavily on external project funding to finance our projects so the demands of the funding body can also dictate or direct our activities.
-We often run a number of projects simultaneously; more information about some of our main current projects can be found by clicking the links below:
+We often run a number of projects simultaneously; more information about some of our main current projects can be found below:

 Kataraka Health Centre

 Kataraka health centre is located just outside of Fort Portal in a densely populated area.
 Kataraka has the potential to provide midwifery care to many mothers and babies in the local area but due to a number of factors, it has been unable to do so.
 Seeing that mothers were not accessing Kataraka for intrapartum or postnatal care, Knowledge for Change sought to improve capacity and infrastructure within the health centre.
 A long term midwifery volunteer undertook outreach activities with local staff in order to find out why women were bypassing their local health facility in order to deliver at the large regional referral hospital.
 Often the referral hospital is overcrowded with poor resources and minimal staff and in order to decongest the regional hospital, smaller units such as Kataraka must be made accessible to mothers and babies.
 During the outreach activities many women sited privacy as a key concern due to antenatal activities occurring in the labour room.
 Most alarmingly, local mothers mentioned that the midwives were not in attendance at night and therefore many mothers did not want to risk going there once in labour.
 Through conversations with midwives other concerns were noted, such as a lack of a staff room, poor layout in the postnatal area, security and cleanliness.